 The Washington & Oregon Higher Education Sustainability Conference (WOHESC) is a platform for inspiring change, facilitating action, and promoting collaboration around sustainability within the Cascadia region's higher education institutions.
 Conversation, workshops, and networking opportunities will empower participants to advance environmental and social justice performance.
 Solutions shared at the conference will be tailored for implementation in our unique political, social, economic and environmental climate.

-View our 2021 Virtual Conference Program to learn more about priority topics to be covered and our featured expert speakers.
+View our Conference Program to learn more about priority topics covered and our featured expert speakers.

 WOHESC Social Justice, Diversity, Equity and Inclusion Statement